 Who Will Be Teaching My Rocker?

-In our classes we are fortunate enough to have the support of the two Taylors (Taylor McElroy & Taylor Giffin (together known as Mt.
+In our classes we are fortunate enough to have the support of the two Taylors: Taylor McElroy & Taylor Giffin (together known as Mt.
 TT), two Jakes: Jake Little and Jake Hill (together known as The Jake Valley) we have an Alejandra (aka Big Wham), a Maira (aka Mairacuda), a Kyle (aka Dead Leg), a Florie (Flowerpot), a Michael (FROG), and a Caitlin (Penknife Cutter).
 These human donkeys are extraordinary teachers, talented artists, and hilarious people.

 What Will My Rocker Do In Class?